RocketCommunicationsInc/astro/packages/astro-uxds/_content/fd-service-ux-design/about-the-fd-designs.md

 ![Data Display wireframe](/img/service-specific-ux-design/fds-log-utility.png)

-1. **Notification Banner** - the notification banner shows the status for the latest/last orbit determination that was initiated.
+1. **Notification Banner** - The notification banner shows the status for the latest/last orbit determination that was initiated.
-2. **Deviation Count** - the deviation count shows the total number of deviations (violations of the standard deviation  found in the OD Results.
+2. **Deviation Count** - The deviation count shows the total number of deviations (violations of the standard deviation  found in the OD Results.
-3. **Primary/Secondary Action Buttons** - action buttons to be defined by mission.
+3. **Primary/Secondary Action Buttons** - Action buttons to be defined by mission.
 These could include actions such as “Create TLE, etc &hellip;”.
-4. **Table Segmented Button** - the table segmented button allows an operator to switch from viewing data in a tabular format to a visual data display.
+4. **Table Segmented Button** - The table segmented button allows an operator to switch from viewing data in a tabular format to a visual data display.
-5. **Action Menu** - the action menu is reserved for non-primary actions an operator would execute such as export table, print, save, or table display settings.
+5. **Action Menu** - The action menu is reserved for non-primary actions an operator would execute such as export table, print, save, or table display settings.
-6. **Interactive Text Affordance** - allows the operator to click for additional information about the method of standard deviation being applied to the column.
+6. **Interactive Text Affordance** - Allows the operator to click for additional information about the method of standard deviation being applied to the column.
-7. **Selectable Table Rows** - when setting up an orbit determination an operator can select to include or exclude the orbit properties they wish to solve for.
+7. **Selectable Table Rows** - When setting up an orbit determination an operator can select to include or exclude the orbit properties they wish to solve for.
 These properties should be pre-selected based on the scenario applied.
-8. **Status Icons** - indicates the severity of the standard deviation violation.
+8. **Status Icons** - Indicates the severity of the standard deviation violation.
-9. **Editable Table Data (Dropdown Menu)** - allows the operator to view table data in different units of measurements.
+9. **Editable Table Data (Select Menu)** - Allows the operator to view table data in different units of measurements.

 ## Utility Tool Kit